Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- Jacksonville has covered the spread twice at home, and is 2-6 overall there, this season.
+- Jacksonville has gone over the total twice in eight home games this season.

-- In eight home games this season, Jacksonville has hit the over twice.

-- Indianapolis is 6-1 against the spread, and 5-2 overall, in away games.
+- This year away from home, Indianapolis is 6-1 against the spread and 5-2 overall.

-- This year, in seven road games, Indianapolis has gone over the total four times.
+- Indianapolis has gone over the total in four of seven away games this year.

 Powered by Data Skrive.